Automated calibration for stability selection in penalised regression and graphical models: Discussion

+The calculation of the stability score relies on the assumption that the feature selection counts are independent.
+The link between correlation across features and correlation of their selection counts is not obvious and would warrant further investigation.
+However, selection and prediction performances of our calibrated stability selection LASSO models do not seem to be affected by the presence of correlated predictors

-The main limitation of the stability-based approach is its scalability.
-So far, (multi-block) stability selection with the graphical LASSO can be applied on up to a few hundreds of features.
-All stability-based graphical models presented in this paper were estimated in a few minutes, however the complexity of the problem is rapidly increasing with the number of nodes.
-Despite the possible parallelisation and recent faster implementations of the models \citep{glassoFast}, generated graphs can become very dense and more efficient ways of visualising and summarising the results will be needed.
+While stability selection LASSO has been successfully applied on high dimensional data with almost 450,000 predictors \citep{Dusan}, the stability selection graphical LASSO has limited scalability.
+The complexity of graphical models is rapidly increasing with the number of nodes, and despite recent faster implementations of the graphical models \citep{glassoFast}, computation times remain high with more than a few hundreds of nodes.
+Beyond their computational burden, large graphical models can become very dense and more efficient ways of visualising and summarising the results will be needed.
 Alternatively, as structures of redundant interconnected nodes (cliques) can be observed, summarising these in super-nodes could be valuable.
 This could be achieved using clustering or dimensionality reduction approaches, or by incorporating a priori biological knowledge in the model.